-In all countries mentioned, the mutations B-H272R and B-H272Y were detected at moderate levels and B-N230I was detected at low levels.
+In all countries mentioned, the mutations B-H272R and B-H272Y were detected at moderate levels and B-N230I as well as B-P225F were detected at low levels.

 In 2015, monitoring was carried out in Germany, Belgium, Hungary, Italy, France, Denmark, Poland, Sweden, the Netherlands (raspberry) and the United Kingdom.
 Some resistant isolates were detected in Germany, Poland, Belgium and the United Kingdom.